ChimeHQ/TextStory/README.md

 A simple protocol that abstracts string storage.
 This is very useful for standardizing behavior across `NSTextStorage`, `NSTextView` and other objects you may use for text manipulation.
 Particularly handy for testing and decoupling systems from Apple's classes behaviors/APIs.

+## TextStoringMonitor

+Standard interface for systems that need to observe and react to changes in a `TextStoring` instance.

+## LazyTextStoringMonitor

+A concrete `TextStoringMonitor` class that implements progressive, on-demand access to a wrapped `TextStoringMonitor`.
+This makes it easy to add lazy semantics on top of an existing `TextStoringMonitor`, which can be very helpful for handling large documents.

+## CompositeTextStoringMonitor

+An easy way to group together a collection of `TextStoringMonitor` instances and tread them as a single unit.

 ### Suggestions or Feedback

 We'd love to hear from you!
 Get in touch via [twitter](https://twitter.com/chimehq), an issue, or a pull request.